 in diabetic gastroparesis, and the initial, favorable clinical profile of RM-493

-is a potent, best-in-class, Phase 2 ghrelin agonist that stimulates GI motility and aids digestion and the absorption of nutrients.
-Relamorelin targets the receptor for ghrelin, which is a naturally occurring hormone that plays a critical role in GI motility.
+is a potent, best-in-class, Phase 2 ghrelin agonist in development for the treatment of diabetic gastroparesis and GI functional disorders.
+Relamorelin targets the receptor for ghrelin, which is a naturally occurring hormone that plays a critical role in GI motility, digestion, and the absorption of nutrients.
 Prior drugs targeted the same GI motility disorders, primarily through either the serotonin or dopamine receptors, but had significant safety issues.
 First-generation ghrelin agonists were small molecules with limited potency and efficacy.
 In contrast, the relamorelin peptide retains the specificity and functionality of the naturally occurring ghrelin peptide and is designed to increase GI motility, with markedly greater potency than both naturally occurring ghrelin and the first-generation small molecule agonists of ghrelin.